jupyter/nbgrader/paper/paper.md

 out on paper and grading them like a traditional assignment).
 This is because there are several challenges to using the notebook for graded assignments at scale.
-First, for large classes, it is not feasible for an instructor to manually grade the code that students write: there must be a way to autograde the assignments.
-However, a Jupyter notebook is not a typical script that can be run and may contain multiple parts of a problem within the same notebook; thus, autograding a notebook is less straightforward than it is for a traditional script.
+First, for large classes, it is not feasible for an instructor to manually grade the code that students write: there must be a way to automatically grade the assignments.
+However, a Jupyter Notebook is not a typical script that can be run and may contain multiple parts of a problem within the same notebook; thus, automatically grading a notebook is less straightforward than it is for a traditional script.
 Second, for many courses, programming is a means to an end: understanding concepts in a specific domain.
 Specifically, instructors may want students to provide both code and written free-responses interpreting the results of that code.
-Instructors thus need to be able to rely on autograding for the coding parts of an assignment, but also be able to manually grade the written responses in the surrounding context of the student's code.
-Third, the process of distributing assignments to students and later collecting them can be tedious, even more so with Jupyter notebooks because there is a separate interface for accessing them beyond the standard system file browser.
+Instructors thus need to be able to rely on automatic grading for the coding parts of an assignment, but also be able to manually grade the written responses in the surrounding context of the student's code.
+Third, the process of distributing assignments to students and later collecting them can be tedious, even more so with Jupyter Notebooks because there is a separate interface for accessing them beyond the standard system file browser.
 This often leads to confusion on the part of students about how to open notebooks after downloading them, and where to find the notebooks in order to submit them.

 nbgrader streamlines the repetitive tasks found in course management and grading, and its flexibility allows greater communication between instructor and